wangzwu/wangzwu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I graduated with a bachelor's degree in Information Management and Information Systems from Beijing Information Science and Technology University.
-Currently, I am a first-year master's student in Computer Technology at the same university.
+Currently, I am a second-year master's student in Computer Technology at the same university.

 My research interests include software analysis and testing techniques, as well as IoT security.